MonikaFeigler/KBC_DataFlowTemplates/shopify-to-snowflake/v0/src/README.md

-# KEBOOLA-ECOMMERCE-SHOPIFY
+# SHOPIFY-TO-SNOWFLAKE

 By using this end-to-end flow you can extract data from Shopify and transform it into visualizations in your BI tool or anywhere else you prefer.

 ## Steps to take:
 1. Fill out your credentials in the Shopify data source
-2. Optionaly select and authorize data destinations
+2. Authorize data destinations
 3. Run the flow

 ## Included components' configurations: